Language-Research-Technology/ldaca-website/content/news/events/index.md

         <b>Exploring Digital Text Collections with Juxtorpus: A Taster Webinar on the Latest ATAP Text Analysis Tool</b>
     </summary>
     <p>
-    Join us for a hybrid taster webinar on the latest addition to the suite of ATAP text analysis tools - Juxtorpus.
+    Join us for a hybrid taster webinar on the latest addition to the suite of {{< glossary_link display="ATAP" id="atap" >}} text analysis tools - Juxtorpus.
 Developed to provide a unified framework for managing and exploring text contents and metadata, Juxtorpus offers a Corpus package that enables flexible building, exploration, and slicing of your corpus while maintaining its shape, and a Jux package that allows for easy comparison and highlighting of differences between any two corpora with tools and visualisations that come off-the-shelf.
-During the webinar, we'll also show you how to use other ATAP tools in combination with the Corpus to create a reusable workflow that will boost your analysis capabilities.</p>
+During the webinar, we'll also show you how to use other {{< glossary_link display="ATAP" id="atap" >}} tools in combination with the Corpus to create a reusable workflow that will boost your analysis capabilities.</p>

   <p>This 1.5-hour webinar will come with minimal hands-on opportunities, and we invite anyone interested in learning how to handle and analyse their digital text collections to join us.
 No programming knowledge or skills are required.</p>